 - In 700m pass a lock.

-- In 100m turn right across a wooden bridge.
+- In 100m turn right across a wooden bridge over a stream.

-- In 450m enter woods on the right and go over wooden bridge.
+- In 450m enter woods on the right and go over a wooden bridge.

-- In ???m you can turn left directly towards Beltring station picking up the instructions at point 16.
-If walking towards The Man of Kent continue with the next point.
+- In 25m you can turn left directly towards Beltring station picking up the instructions at point 16.
+If walking towards The Man of Kent or on to Paddock Wood, ignore the left turning footpath and cross a raised foot bridge.
+Continue with the next point.

-- In 200m at the end of the wooden fence turn left across a wooden bridge and follow the stream on your right,
+- In 200m at the end of the wooden fence turn left across a wooden bridge and follow the River Bourne on your right,

 - Coming out of The Man of Kent you retrace your steps back to the river Medway.
 In detail: turn left across the bridge and then right onto a path.